The control pool is made up of one or more machines. These host:

 - Web pool which runs:

-- Web application—handles requests to the LGTM web interface and also processes the results of tasks and jobs.
+- Web application—handles requests to the LGTM web interface.

 - Web proxy service—acts as a proxy and SSL terminator for the LGTM web interface.